ariejan/formulan/README.md

 And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install formulan
+    $ bundle install

 Then generate the migration needed for Formulan:

-    $ rails generate formulan:migration
+    $ rake formulan:install:migrations

 And migrate your database:

     $ rake db:migrate

+The final step is to mount the engine in your app in `config/routes.rb`

+    mount Formulan::Engine => '/formulan'

 ## Usage